Vyral/base-template/_posts/2019-04-02-everyday-encinitas-iron-cross-surfboards.md

 {% include pullquote.html %}

 It was an absolute pleasure to be able to sit down with Jay, and I thank him for allowing us to visit his family’s shop.
-If you’d like to know more about Iron Cross Surfboards, you can **[visit their website](https://www.ironcrosssurfboards.com/){: target="_blank"}**.
+If you’d like to know more about Iron Cross Surfboards, you can <u><strong><a target="_blank" href="https://www.ironcrosssurfboards.com/">visit their website</a></strong></u>.

 If you own a local business or community organization, or you know someone who does and you think they’d be interested in being featured on a future episode of “Everyday Encinitas,” don’t hesitate to give me a call.
 I’d love to hear from you.